mikaelweave/windows-setup/README.md

 # windows-setup
-Script and supporting files to setup a Windows dev computer to my liking 😊
+Script and supporting files to setup a Windows dev computer to my liking. 😊 To run this script, you have to understand what the functions do and what will be the implications for you if you run them.
+Some functions lower security, hide controls or uninstall applications.
+If you're not sure what the script does, do not attempt to run it!

 ## How to use from a fresh install
 Just copy the code block and paste it into a new command prompt.
-If this asks to Cleanup Windows multiple times after a reboot, say "No" after the first time.
+If you get an error while installing asking for a reboot (especially around WSL), reboot and rerun the script.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned